Check for solution:

 Keep your grid clean

 Review and update your pencil notes often to avoid cluttering the grid with possibilities.
-The more candidates you note down, the noisier the puzzle will become which not only will it make it more stressful, but it can prevent you from finding easy numbers like naked singles.
+The more candidates you note down, the noisier the puzzle will become, which not only makes it more stressful, but also can prevent you from finding easy numbers like naked singles.

 Practice makes perfect

 Your skills will improve after each Sudoku challenge.
-With time, the brain becomes faster and better at finding the weakest spots, possible candidates and crossing all the information of rows and columns at once to find the solution.
-Its increased performance also extends to memory and pencil notes become less important.
+With time, the brain becomes faster and better at finding the weakest spots, possible candidates, and crossing all the information of rows and columns at once to find the solution.
+This increased performance also extends to memory, and pencil notes become less important.

 A beginner challenge that once looked anything but easy can turn ridiculously quick to solve after just a few puzzles.